 A limited company is a separate legal entity in its own right and your liability will be restricted to the amount you invest in the company’s share capital.
 However, there’s a lot more administration with running a limited company.
 Every year you will need to submit to Companies House statutory accounts in a confirmation statement.
 You will also need to prepare and submit to HRMC the company’s corporation tax return.
 It is worth noting though if you’re a small company you will only need to submit to Companies House the balance sheet and related notes.
 You don’t need to submit the profit and loss account which shows the trading for the year.

 Any questions about setting up as a Sole Trader or a Limited Company?

-So I’ve gone over a couple of the options of being a sole trader and a limited company.
+So we’ve gone over a couple of the options of being a sole trader and a limited company.
 The option that’s best for you will depend on your personal circumstances.
-If you have any questions, please feel free to contact us via the form below.
+If you have any questions, please feel free to contact us.

-The information in this video is of a general nature and seeks to highlight some of the issues which could be affecting you and/or your business, including changes to financial regulation and legislation.
-Viewers should not rely on this information without seeking professional advice on its application in their circumstances.
+The information is of a general nature and seeks to highlight some of the issues which could be affecting you and/or your business, including changes to financial regulation and legislation.
+Readers should not rely on this information without seeking professional advice on its application in their circumstances.

 Or if you have any questions please get in touch using the form below.
 We look forward to chatting with you.